sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_windows.md

 </figcaption>
 </figure>

 Select DGPS if you'd like to connect to an NTRIP Caster.
-If you are using the RTK Facet L-Band, or do not need RTK fix type precision, leave the model as Generic.
+If you do not need RTK fix type precision, leave the model as Generic.

 <figure markdown>
 ![Bluetooth Settings](./img/SurvPC/SparkFun%20RTK%20Software%20-%20SurvPC%20Rover%20Comms.jpg)